-Insurance companies typically require that all licensed drivers in a household be listed on the auto insurance policy except unlicensed teenagers or younger members under 14.
+Insurance companies typically require that all licensed drivers in a household be listed on the auto insurance policy except unlicensed teenagers or those younger than 14.

-You should have a comprehensive auto policy to cover everyone who drives in your household, including those who don’t live with you but drive your car occasionally.
+You should have an auto policy that’s expansive enough to cover everyone who drives in your household, including those who don’t live with you but drive your car occasionally.
 This could include roommates, spouses, live-in nannies, older licensed children and other family members.

 Most people have no idea who needs to be listed on their policy.
 But don’t worry, we’re here to help.
 This guide breaks down everything you need to know about listing drivers on your policy.
 We explain who needs to be listed so you can make the best decision for your family.

-- Auto insurers base premiums on the policyholder’s driving history other than age, credit score, and vehicle’s make and model.
+- Auto insurers base premiums on the policyholder’s driving history, in addition to age, credit score, and the vehicle’s make and model.

-- If your child lives with you and is a licensed driver, they need to be listed on your policy in order for you to be adequately covered.
+- If your child lives with you and is a licensed driver, they must be listed on your policy to be adequately covered.

 - Your auto insurance policy should cover everyone who drives, including people outside your household who frequently use your vehicles.